The Scottish Government has passed legislation enabling householders to apply to the Council in specified circumstances for a high hedge notice.

 What happens if I am not happy with the Council's decision?

 Both parties have the right of appeal to Scottish Ministers through the Scottish Government's Directorate for Planning and Environmental Appeals (DPEA) if there is disagreement with the Council's decision.
 A fee (yet to be agreed) will be payable.

 Some useful links:-

-- Revised Guidance to Local Authorities January 2019.
+- Revised Guidance to Local Authorities in January 2019.

-- Useful article taken from the Law Society of Scotland.
+- A useful article is taken from the Law Society of Scotland.